Trump hails potential Korea talks, credits his firm stance

 She also said Washington was hearing reports that Pyongyang might be preparing to fire another missile and warned of even tougher steps in response if it did so.

-Additional reporting by Kiyoshi Takenaka in Tokyo and David Brunnstrom and Susan Heavey in Washington; Editing by Nick Macfie and Susan Thomas
+Additional reporting by Kiyoshi Takenaka in Tokyo and David Brunnstrom, Susan Heavey and Phil Stewart in Washington; Editing by Nick Macfie and Susan Thomas